cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 In order to force check for an update terminate and restart the app.

-If you experience any issues with the update process (which may be caused by browser bugs), such as repeated update notifications without the "New version..." dialog on reload or the app not updating to the most recent version, go to the "About" tab, scroll to the bottom and select the "reset worker" link at the bottom of the page.
+If you experience any browser bugs related to the update process such as repeated update notifications without the "New version..." dialog on reload or the app not updating to the most recent version, go to the "About" tab, scroll to the bottom and select the "reset worker" link at the bottom of the page.

 # Known issues and limitations